material-components/material-components-web/packages/mdc-slider/README.md

 Mixin | Description
 --- | ---
+`mdc-slider-color-accessible($color)` | Sets the color of all slider elements and automatically sets an accessible ink color with high contrast for the value indicator pin
 `mdc-slider-rail-color($color)` | Sets the color of the rail (aka track) `mdc-slider-thumb-color($color)` | Sets the color of the thumb (grab handle) `mdc-slider-focus-halo-color($color)` | Sets the color of the focus halo